buildbot/buildbot/master/docs/manual/installation.rst

 ----------------------

-As you learned earlier (:ref:`System-Architecture`), the buildmaster runs on a central host (usually one that is publically visible, so everybody can check on the status of the project), and controls all aspects of the buildbot system
+As you learned earlier (:ref:`System-Architecture`), the buildmaster runs on a central host (usually one that is publicly visible, so everybody can check on the status of the project), and controls all aspects of the buildbot system